Bonnie and Clyde—Saving democracy, one bank robbery at a time

 "A sleep wrecker!"

-The story begins in 1984 when a reporter gets a tip to meet an old woman at a Texas cemetery.
-Cradling an antique rifle and standing over a freshly dug grave, the elderly woman claims to be Bonnie Parker, there to bury the love of her life, Clyde Barrow.
+The story begins in 1984 when newspaper reporter Royce Jenkins gets a tip to meet an old woman at a Texas cemetery.
+Cradling an antique rifle and standing over a freshly dug grave, the woman claims to be Bonnie Parker, there to bury the love of her life, Clyde Barrow.
 Now that he's really gone, she says, I'm going to tell the world the truth.

-"As the rich get richer and the middle class becomes more desperate in present-day America, Bonnie and Clyde: Resurrection Road is a timely reminder that sometimes the solution to a problem comes from the least likely source."
+"As the rich get richer and the middle class becomes more desperate in present-day America, Resurrection Road is a timely reminder that sometimes the solution to a problem comes from the least likely source."

 Please join our mailing list for news on new releases, giveaways, contests and more.
 Thank you!

 Librarians and booksellers, please access your Ingram/ipage dashboard for purchases with standard trade discount pricing.